Stewartsl17/kickstarter-analysis/README.md

 ![](https://github.com/Stewartsl17/kickstarter-analysis/blob/master/Outcomes%20-%20By%20Quarter.png)  <br />

 ## Recommendations
 In conclusion, given the data analysis, future Kickstarter campaigns that are focused on Theater should be started in May in order to have the best chance of achieving success.
-In other analysis, the average pledged donation for successful kickstarter campaigns is around $5600 so future campaigns should aim to be have a goal of around that in order to be successful.
+In other analysis, the average pledged donation for successful kickstarter campaigns is around $5600 so future campaigns should aim to be have a goal of around that amount in order to be successful.